Graduation (album)

 The coinciding release dates between Graduation and fellow American rapper 50 Cent's Curtis generated much publicity over the idea of a sales competition, resulting in record-breaking sales performances by both albums.
 The success of the former and the outcome of its competition with the latter marked the end of the dominance of gangsta rap in mainstream hip-hop.
-This is credited with paving the way for other hip-hop artists who did not conform to gangster conventions to find commercial acceptance.
+Graduation is credited with paving the way for other hip-hop artists who did not conform to gangster conventions to find commercial acceptance.

 Background

-Graduation is the third installment of West's planned tetralogy of education-themed studio albums, which West subsequently later deviated from due to the events surrounding the conception of his fourth studio album, 808s & Heartbreak (2008).
+Graduation is the third installment of West's planned tetralogy of education-themed studio albums, which West subsequently later deviated from due to events surrounding the conception of his fourth studio album, 808s & Heartbreak (2008).
 The album demonstrates yet another distinctive progression in West's musical style and approach to production.
 After spending the previous year touring the world with Irish rock band U2 on their Vertigo Tour, West became inspired by watching Bono open the stadium tours every night to incredible ovations and sought out to compose anthemic rap songs that could operate more efficiently in large stadiums and arenas.
 In West's attempt to accomplish this "stadium-status" endeavor, West incorporated layered electronic synthesizers into his hip-hop production, which also finds him utilizing slower tempos, being influenced by the music of the 1980s, and experimenting with electronic music.
 West was particularly influenced by house music, a subgenre of electronic dance music that first originated in his hometown of Chicago, Illinois in the early 1980s.
 West has stated that growing up, he would listen to hip-hop music at home or in his car, but when he felt like dancing, he would attend a house club.
 While he rarely listened to house at home, he still felt it was an important part of his culture and background.

 West further broadened his musical palette on Graduation by not limiting himself to his customary use of samples and interpolation from classic soul records and instead drew influences from a far more eclectic range of music genres.
 Along with house music, Graduation contains samples and music elements of euro-disco, hard rock, electronica, lounge, progressive rock, synth-pop, electro, krautrock, dub, reggae, and dancehall.
 Also, for much of the third studio album, West modified his style of rapping and adopted a dilatory, exuberant flow in emulation of Bono's operatic singing.
 West altered his vocabulary, he utilised less percussive consonants for his vocal delivery in favor of smoother vowel harmonies.
 In addition to U2, West drew inspiration from other arena rock bands such as the Rolling Stones and Led Zeppelin for the melodies and chord progressions of his songs.
 In terms of lyricism, he simplifies some of his rhymes after touring with The Rolling Stones on their A Bigger Bang concert tour and discovering he could not captivate the audiences as well with his most complex lyrical themes.